telerik/maui-docs/controls/datagrid/sorting.md

 }
 ```

-Add it to the `GroupDescriptors` collection of the DataGrid:
+Add it to the `SortDescriptors` collection of the DataGrid:

 <snippet id='datagrid-delegatesortdescriptor-csharp'/>
 ```C#